Restream/reindexer/readme.md

 Distinct
 aggregations are supported.

-- `Count` - get total number of documents that meet the querie's conditions
+- `Count` - get total number of documents that meet the query's conditions
-- `CountCached` - get total number of documents that meet the querie's conditions.
+- `CountCached` - get total number of documents that meet the query's conditions.
 Result value will be cached and may be reused by the other queries with CountCached aggregation
 - `AggregateMax` - get maximum field value
 - `AggregateMin` - get minimum field value